bahrus/xtal-sip/README.md

 ### Aproach II

 1. A web component is created that just has all the mixins packaged together.
-Call it the Mixin Buffet web component
+Call it the Mixin Buffet web component.
+It exposes each mixin as a static property.
 2. Web components that use the mixins first check if the Mixin Buffet web component is registered.
 If not, dynamically load the mixin's à la carte style.
-This fallback again rests on either import maps or some bundling process able to work with node-like bare specifier imports.
+This fallback again rests on either import maps or some bundling process being able to work with node-like bare specifier imports.

 xtal-sip considers Approach II to be more promising, especially as it suggests an additional feature that seems like it would be useful anyway: